svw5523/Linear-Regression-and-Modeling/README.md

 # Linear Regression and Modeling - Project Rubric

-**IMPORTANT: If the analysis is completed using software other than R, or not written up using R Markdown, the project should receive a 0 regardless of its content.**

 ### Part 1: Data (3 points)
 - 2 pt for correct reasoning for generabizability – Answer should discuss whether random sampling was used.
 Learners might discuss any reservations, those should be well justified.
 - 1 pt for correct reasoning for causality – Answer should discuss whether random assignment was used.